dazz/dazz.github.io_old/_posts/2013-06-05-bdd-without-behat.md

     Given [I have x] When [I visit page y] Then [I expect a result z]

-that is fairly easy to understands.
+that is fairly easy to understand.

 **But** as there are no business users involved in the development of the project I am working on it would just bring _"one more tool"_ to the environment that I would have to care about.
 Which means no outside reason to get Behat in the project.